NWS Stats via Storm Data

 County: Macon, Lee (AL) / Muscogee, Harris, Talbot (GA)

-It was the deadliest tornado to occur in the country since the Moore, OK EF5 on May 20, 2013.
+A long-track, killer tornado moved 68.04 miles through portions of Alabama and Georgia on this day in 2019.
 23 were killed in Lee County, AL. 97 were injured along the tornado’s path.
 This was the second-highest injury total in 2019.
 The Dayton area tornado of May 27 caused 166 injuries.
-40 tornadoes were confirmed on this day, and the Beauregard/Smiths Station/Talbotton tornado was the strongest with a rating of EF4.
+A total of 40 tornadoes were confirmed, and the Beauregard/Smiths Station/Talbotton tornado was the strongest with a rating of EF4.
 This was the first violent tornado to hit Lee County, AL, since March 20, 1875.
 Per Thomas Grazulis in Significant Tornadoes, an estimated F4 hit the Opelika area.
 Seven were killed, and 20 were injured.

 This significant tornado began near Rogers Road just north of US Highway 80 in far NE Macon County, AL. Numerous pine trees were uprooted during its 2.75-mile trek through this county.
 Per the NWS Birmingham, the damage was consistent with winds near 88 mph (EF1).
 Strengthening was noted as the tornado was crossing into Lee County near Lee Road 812.